Skip Navigation

 • Using pressure-sensitive Velostat/Linqstat as a velocity-sensitive MIDI pad

-And a follow up video with a more refined method:
+And a follow up video with a more refined method of building the pads and ideas about how to improve the analog-to-digital conversion:

 Eight pressure-sensitive Velostat/Linqstat pads for a velocity-sensitive MIDI controller